“For this reason I will not be negligent to remind you always of these things, though you know and are established in the present truth.”

 Peter says, in effect, “You already know these matters, but nevertheless, I will always remind you of them.”
 It is one thing to know these things in our minds, and it is another to know them in our hearts.

 We need to familiarize ourselves with the familiar.

 A good minister always reminds his congregation of foundational truths.
-The pastor who does not put his congregation in remembrance of truth is a bad minister of Jesus Christ.
-We do not have to hear new and novel things.
+A pastor who does not put his assembly in remembrance of truth fails as a minister of Jesus Christ.
+The church does not always need to hear new and novel things.
 Dr. Harry Ironside used to say, “If it’s new, it’s not true, and if it’s true, it’s not new.”
-Many leaders today try to be sensational and spectacular to gain the attraction of their followers.
-A “good minister” is someone who nourishes his followers in the faith.
+Many leaders today try to be sensational and spectacular to attract followers.
+A “good minister” nourishes his people in the faith.

 1 Ti 4:6, “If you instruct the brethren in these things, you will be a good minister of Jesus Christ, nourished in the words of faith and of the good doctrine which you have carefully followed.”